devsecops/defcon-workshop/section-1/README.md

 ### Linux (Kali)

 Download a pre-built OVF image from [here](https://drive.google.com/drive/folders/0B2Q5RDVHTruOXzhyZGQtWXNGSkE?usp=sharing)  and type gcloud init.
 Authenticate yourself.
 Choose your project and the set the region to us-west1 and zone to us-west1-a.
 After importing the OVF file, shut down the VM and ensure Enable Hypervisor applications option is checked as shown below:

 ![hyper.png](imgs/hyper.png)

+If you would rather manually go over the installation, please follow the steps below.
+These instructions will work on a current Kali image, be sure to run `sudo apt-get update -y && sudo apt-get upgrade -y` before you begin:

 1.  **Install Google Cloud SDK**
      * https://cloud.google.com/sdk/docs/quickstart-linux